 J.J.
-Liddy, the main character of Kate Thompson’s novel The New Policeman (2005), has a problem: there never seems to be enough time in the day.
+Liddy, the main character of Kate Thompson’s novel The New Policeman (2005), (find it on Bookshop) has a problem: there never seems to be enough time in the day.
 In fact, there seems to be decidedly less time.
 With barely enough hours in the day for school and his music, J.J. has no time left over to contemplate the shocking revelation that his grandfather may have been a murderer.
 To make matters worse, this time problem seems to affect everyone in Kinvara.

 When J.J.’s mother reveals that she wants more time for her birthday, J.J. decides to go and find some.
 A task, at first, that seems like an impossible undertaking for a fifteen-year-old.
 That is until a neighbor shows J.J. an unlikely place to look for everyone’s lost time.

 Even though he doesn’t believe in fairies, J.J. finds himself in Tir na n’Og, the land of eternal youth, and the home of Irish fairies.
 So begins J.J.’s search of Tir na n’Og to figure out where the time has gone and, more importantly, how to get it back.
 Along the way J.J. meets a variety of memorable characters including Aengus Og (a personal favorite after finishing the novel).

 The narration shifts throughout the book alternating between J.J. in his search for the county’s lost time and the wanderings of the new policeman in Kinvara, Garda Larry O’Dwyer.
 Like J.J. (and most of Kinvara it seems), the new policeman has a love for music.
 The new policeman is also almost certain he used to have a good reason for becoming a policeman—if only he could remember what it was.